Slave raid of Suðuroy: Legacy

-On 6 July 1629, the survivals and authorities wrote a letter to king Christian IV to ask for his protection against the pirates.
+On 6 July 1629, the survivors and authorities wrote a letter to King Christian IV to ask for his protection against the pirates.
 When informed about the women and children abducted, the king ordered the Faroese population to collect a ransom for the prisoners to save them from slavery.
 However, the Faroese replied that the poverty caused by several years of piracy on the island, had made it impossible to collect the money necessary to buy the prisoners back.

-However, the 1629 pirate raid had a big impact on the history of the islands: it was the reason that the king ordered the building of the Skansin fortress in Thorshavn in 1630.
-The pirate raids did continue throughout the 17th century, but the fortress made it possible for the population to protect themselves, and no successful piracy raids are noted until the 1660s.
+Skansin fortress in Thorshavn was built in 1630 by order of the King to enable the population to defend themselves.
+Pirate raids continued throughout the seventeenth century, however no successful raids are noted until the 1660s.